Outstanding students win scholarships

-Four students at Northampton Community College (NCC) have been chosen Academic All-Stars and members of the All-PA Academic Team by the international honor society Phi Theta Kappa and the Pennsylvania Commission for Community Colleges.
+Five students at Northampton Community College (NCC) have been chosen to be members of the All-PA Academic Team by the international honor society Phi Theta Kappa (PTK) and the Pennsylvania Commission for Community Colleges.
 They were selected from among students at community colleges across the state, based on academic excellence and leadership.
-Recipients of this award receive scholarships that can be used at any of the fourteen four-year colleges in the Pennsylvania state system.
-The students were honored at a ceremony in Harrisburg on April 4.